xiaohegong/table-ready/d1/product-and-planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

-With our web portal, restaurant owners will be able to manage reservations, wait lists and manage nightly seating, making it easier for them to have positive interactions with customers.
+With our web portal, restaurant owners will be able to manage reservations, waitlists and nightly seating, making it easier for them to have positive interactions with customers.

 Many similar products exist.
 For example, [opentable.com](opentable.com) also provides restaurant reservations.
 However, our restaurant management web portal is trying to help the restaurant managers, while working with the customers’ mobile app in the backend to deliver a series of convenience for restaurant owners and customers.
 Management with ease and efficiency is our partner Table Ready’s goal.
 In addition, unlike most of the existing product, our app does not require users to register using their private information (phone numbers, email address, etc).
 This way, we can perform similar tasks without taking their private information so that the user feels secure.